wrobell/geotiler/doc/intro.rst

 --------
 GeoTiler features are

 #.
-Non-complex map API, which can be easily integrated with other libraries,
+Very easy map API, which can be used in interactive and non-interactive
-   i.e. matplotlib, Cairo, etc.
+   way with other libraries, i.e. matplotlib, Cairo, Qt, etc.
 #.
 Supported multiple map tiles providers, i.e. OpenStreetMap, Stamen and
    Blue Marble.
 #.
 Asynchronous and synchronous map tiles downloader.
 #.
-Map tiles caching support with Redis and custom caching strategies are
+Map tiles caching with Redis and support for custom caching strategies.
-   supported.
 #.
 The library design supports extensibility.
 Implement custom map tiles
    providers, tiles downloading or caching strategies within minutes.